Biden says he has no plans to visit East Palestine

 Biden added that he is still keeping close tabs on the situation as it enters its fourth week.

-The Biden Administration’s Transportation Secretary Pete Buttigieg visited East Palestine on Thursday, with environmental activist Erin Brockovich and former President Donald Trump also making separate appearances.
+The Biden Administration’s Transportation Secretary Pete Buttigieg visited East Palestine on Thursday.